najju29/NLP-from-Noob-to-Pro/Word Embedding + Deep Learning for NLP/README.md

 # Word Embeddings
 1. Custom Word Embeddings
 - prepraring a custom word Embedding and then passing it into the RNN Model.
-2. Pretrained Word Embeddings=Using pre-trined Embeddings like -charngram.100d
+2. Pretrained Word EmbeddingsUsing pre-trined Embeddings like -charngram.100d
 -fasttext.en.300d
 -fasttext.simple.300d